- More than 712,000 residents are enrolled in Medicare in Connecticut.

 Medicare Advantage in Connecticut

-Connecticut’s Medicare Advantage market is particularly robust, with at least 39 plan options available throughout the state for 2021 coverage.
-The service areas for a particular insurance company or plan vary by county.
+Connecticut’s Medicare Advantage market is particularly robust, with at least 44 plan options available throughout the state for 2023 coverage.
+The service areas for a particular insurance company or plan vary by county; some areas of Connecticut have as many as 58 Advantage plans available for 2023.

-Nationwide, 34 percent of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1 percent in Alaska to a high of 56 percent in Minnesota.
-Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34 percent of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans.
+Nationwide, 34% of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1% in Alaska to a high of 56% in Minnesota.
+Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34% of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans at that point.

 Medigap in Connecticut